 Where a hearty welcome and a genuine Irish community awaits you.
 Unique and character filled Koroit is one of Australia`s most complete examples of an early Irish settlement.

 A window to a bygone era.
 The Koroit railway station began operations in 1889.
-Though train services ceased in 1977, the building remains a brilliant backdrop to a family friendly precinct that’s definitely worth making time to explore.
+Though train services ceased in 1977, the building remains a brilliant backdrop to a family-friendly precinct that’s definitely worth making time to explore.

 Just for fun: cross the old railway track via the railway signal lights, an authentic tribute to railway nostalgia.
-Let the little ones run free at the railway themed adventure playground.
+Let the little ones run free at the railway-themed adventure playground.
 For the bigger kids?
 Head to the outdoor exercise circuit, skate park, basketball half court and BBQ area.

 Explore everything about a region by selecting a location.

-Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
-We pay our respects to their Ancestors, past present and emerging.
+Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
+We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.